-- 11 Our designated teacher is Ms Selina Dempsey - 12 You can contact Ms Selina Dempsey by emailing 201office@alderbrook.solihull.sch.uk or s201sdempsey@alderbrook.solihull.sch.uk - 13 Our designated teacher takes lead responsibility for promoting the educational achievement of looked-after and previously looked-after children at our school.
-They are your initial point of contact for any of the matters set out in the section below. - 14 Other members of staff who have responsibility in relation to looked-after and previously looked after children are as follows: - The lead Designated Safeguarding Lead for Child Protection is Ms Ama Thandi who is a member of the Senior Leadership Team.
-Deputy DSLs are Ms Selina Dempsey and Ms Emma Jones. - The Personal, Social and Health Education lead is Mr Steve Aylin - The E-safety leads are Mr Tom Beveridge, Ms Ama Thandi, Mrs Karen Fisher and Mr John Howlett. - The Preventing radicalisation Single Point of Contact (SPOC) lead is Ms Ama Thandi - The Behaviour and anti-bullying leads are Ms Ama Thandi and Ms Emma Jones. - The Attendance lead is Mrs Chloe Barratt - The nominated safeguarding Trustee is: Mrs Kelly Pougher.
-He is responsible for safeguarding and championing good practice; liaising with the Headteacher and providing information and reports to the Trust Board .
+- 11 Our designated teacher is Ms Lora Evans - You can contact Ms Evans by emailing 2010ffice@alderbrook.solihull.sch.uk or s201levans@alderbrook.solihull.sch.uk - Our designated teacher takes lead responsibility for promoting the educational achievement of looked-after and previously looked-after children at our school.
+They are your initial point of contact for any of the matters set out in the section below. - Other members of staff who have responsibility in relation to looked-after and previously looked after children are as follows: - The schools Designated Safeguarding Lead is Ms Ama Thandi who is a member of the Senior Leadership Team.
+Deputy DSLs are, Mr Tim Stent, Mr Michael Wade and Ms Emma Jones. - The Personal, Social and Health Education lead is Mr Steve Aylin - The E-safety leads are Mr Tom Beveridge, Ms Ama Thandi, Mrs Karen Fisher and Mr John Howlett. - The Preventing radicalisation Single Point of Contact (SPOC) lead is Ms Ama Thandi - The Behaviour and anti-bullying leads are Mr Tim Stent and Ms Emma Jones. - The Attendance lead is Mr Michael Wade - The nominated safeguarding Trustee is: Mrs Suha Ahmad, who is responsible for safeguarding and championing good practice; liaising with the Headteacher and providing information and reports to the Trust Board.